This page is designed to answer the following questions:

 As part of a person-centred approach, we should be promoting as much as possible the individual’s right to make their own choices and maintain as much independence as possible.

 With any decision, especially important ones, there may be an element of risk.
-It is part of our role to ensure that the individuals we care for have all the data they need to make an informed choice and then helping them to minimise the risks as much as possible.
+It is part of our role to ensure that the individuals we care for have all the data they need to make an informed choice for themselves and then help them to minimise the risks as much as possible.

 Different uses of risk assessments